vagner4work/advanced_custom_post_types/README.md

 WARNING: You should not work with roles unless you know what you are doing.
 Also, Be sure you consider a plan of attack for when your theme or plugin is removed or deactivated.
 Using roles is ment for advanced users only.

+Make Arguments
+---

+You can set the first argument with capital letters.
+Formatted name is suggested.

 Bad Code Example
 ---